 If you want to build your own online store with your Procreate art, but aren’t ready to make the plunge to your own website, Etsy is a great place to start.

-3. Sellfy, Shopify, and Self-Hosted Stores
+3. Sellfy, Shopify, and E-Commerce Stores

-Unless you have a background in business or ecommerce, I would not suggest choosing this option when first getting started with selling your Procreate art.
+Unless you have a background in business or e-commerce, I would not suggest choosing this option when first getting started with selling your Procreate art.
 Start off with royalty-based print on demand platforms or an Etsy store in order to get your feet wet.

 You no longer have Etsy to help bring in traffic or manage credit card payments.
 You need to be savvy with marketing and business workings in order to be successful.

-Sellfy is a platform for ecommerce stores that has a free trial.
+They also have a free trial.
 This allows you to check out their platform and see if running your own store is right for you.
 Grab Sellfy’s free trial here!

 If you’re not too jazzed about selling your art online in the traditional sense, you’re in luck.
 Our last two options on this list might appeal to you.